guettli/python-tips/README.md

 # Avoid

-Avoid native GUIs (tkinter, gtk, Qt, ...).
-Or native mobile apps.
+Avoid to write native GUIs (tkinter, gtk, Qt, ...) or native mobile apps.

 If you need a GUI, then use HTML.